Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 5th Squad, Yakumo comes from Hokkaido, and enlisted in the MDF to earn money to support her family.
-Cheerful and free, Yakumo is especially touchy with her fellow servicewomen, and has dreams of forming a harem consisting entirely of female MDF personnel.
-She gains an interest in Yuuki after borrowing his power, and decides to make an exception, allowing him to join her future harem.
+Cheerful and free, Yakumo is known by the MDF for being perverted and especially touchy with her fellow servicewomen.
+This perversion results in her dreams of forming a harem consisting entirely of female MDF personnel.
+She gains an interest in Yuuki after borrowing his power and decides to make an exception, allowing him to join her future harem.
 Her ability, "Night Storm", allows her to manipulate air.
-She can generate strong gusts and tornadoes to attack her foes, and control wind currents to transport herself and others fast distances.
+She can generate strong gusts and tornadoes to attack her foes, and control wind currents to transport herself and others over long distances.